RRZE-HPC/likwid/doc/likwid-doxygen.md

 Likwid is build using GNU make and Perl.
 Besides the Linux kernel and the standard C library, all required dependencies are shipped with the archive (<A HREF="http://www.lua.org/">Lua</A>, <A HREF="http://www.open-mpi.org/projects/hwloc/">hwloc</A> and <A HREF="https://github.com/LLNL/GOTCHA">GOTCHA</A>).
 It should build on any Linux distribution with a recent GCC compiler or CLANG compiler and 2.6 or newer kernel without any changes.

-There is one generic top level Makefile and one .mk configuration file for each compiler (at the moment GCC, CLANG and ICC).
-Please note that we test LIKWID only with GCC.
+There is one generic top level <CODE>Makefile</CODE>, the main <CODE>config.mk</CODE> configuration file and <CODE>make/include_<COMPILER>.mk</CODE>for each compiler.
+Please note that for x86 systems we test LIKWID only with GCC.
 CLANG and ICC is only tested for basic functionality.

-There is one exception: If you want to use LIKWID on a Intel Xeon Phi card you have to choose the MIC as compiler in config.mk, which is based on Intel ICC compiler.
+If you want to use LIKWID on a Intel Xeon Phi card you have to choose the MIC as compiler in config.mk, which is based on Intel ICC compiler.

+For ARM systems, switch the <CODE>COMPILER</CODE> to <CODE>GCCARMv8</CODE> (gcc) or <CODE>ARMCLANG</CODE>.
+For ARM7, there is <CODE>GCCARMv7</CODE>.
+In 5.3, a generic <CODE>GCCARM</CODE> was added for ARM systems with <CODE>--march=native</CODE> but it it generally configured for 64 bit ARM.
+For Fujitsu compiler, use <CODE>FCC</CODE>.

+For POWER8 systems, you can use <CODE>GCCPOWER</CODE> or <CODE>XLC</CODE>.

+In order to build with Nvidia GPU support, set <CODE>NVIDIA_INTERFACE=true</CODE>.
+Further configuration options like include paths, can be found also in the file.

+For AMD ROCm GPUs, set <CODE>ROCM_INTERFACE=true</CODE>.
+Further configuration options like include paths, can be found also in the file.

 \subsection directory Directory structure
 All source files are in the src/ directory.
 All header files are located in